mariaflores13/asteroid_classification/README.md

 [[Source]](https://cneos.jpl.nasa.gov/about/neo_groups.html)

 **Box Plot Interpretation**
 The features with the most outliers are the jupiter tisserand parameter, mean motion, epoch, inclination, and the orbital classes.
 Eventhough it is clear there are many outliers in a vast number of features, I am deciding to keep them because I don't expect all the data to be normally distributed and am also considering the fact that many of these recordings are estimations or derived from non-direct measurements.
-In addition, I need all the observations I have since the dataset is small and the classes are unbalanced.
+In addition, I need all the observations I have since the dataset is small and the classes are imbalanced.

 **Feature Engineering: Finding Standard Gravitational Parameter to Calculate Velocity**